What is an App Prototype & Its Benefits

 Paper Prototype

-A paper prototype is a more organized form of sketching prototyping.
-A paper prototype is a process of presenting the app idea in a more detailed setup.
+A paper prototype is a more organized form of sketching and prototyping.
+A paper prototype is a process of presenting the app idea in a more detailed setting.
 An app designer would take all the sketches made during the brainstorming process and present them in a formal way on paper while adding more depth and details.
 It also includes all the screens and details of all features, each on a separate sheet of paper.

 Low-Fidelity Prototype